 James Wood Amherst

-After an mini reunion two years earlier, several alumni thought it would be a great idea to gather for the upcoming 60th Anniversary of the bands inception.
+After a mini reunion 2009, a few alumni thought it would be a great idea to gear up for the 60th Anniversary of the bands inception.

 With hard work and dedication from Allan Rodgers and a few others, that dream of everyone being able to perform again came to fruition.